 In a batch of 10 to 15 students, a teacher can notice when a particular student's face shows confusion, can ask them directly whether they understood, and can immediately re-explain from a different angle.
 This real-time adjustment of teaching pace and method to individual student need is the core advantage of small batch coaching.

-The Research Evidence
+The Evidence on Class Size

 Educational research consistently shows that class size reductions below 15 produce statistically significant improvements in student learning outcomes.
 The effect is strongest for students who start with weaker performance — exactly the students who most need coaching support.
 Smaller classes allow teachers to spend more time with students who need more help, while larger classes tend to favour students who already understand and are comfortable engaging publicly.